albertobagnacani/Modeling4Cloud/README.md

 Bachelor's thesis.
-See more in "Thesis.pdf"
+See more in "Thesis.pdf" and "Presentazione.pdf"